bmon/blog/content/blog/go-docker-https.md

 }
 ```
 This block is setting up some configuration for ACME. `Prompt: autocert.AcceptTOS` specifies that you accept the Let's Encrypt [Terms of Service](https://letsencrypt.org/repository/).
 The `Cache` field specifies if, and how, the autocert package should cache certificates.
 Let's Encrypt has [rate limits](https://letsencrypt.org/docs/rate-limits/) which limit how often you can request a certificate, so it's important to store certificates somewhere you can retrieve them later.
 Here we are specifying that the certificates should be stored in the `cert-cache` directory.
 Lastly, the `HostPolicy` allows us to whitelist which domains we wish to request certificates for.
-Without this setting it's possible for attackers to expend your rate limit allocation and possibly stop you from generating the certificates you need, so it is important.
+Without this setting it's possible for attackers to exhaust your rate limit allocation and possibly stop you from generating the certificates you need, so it is important.

 ```go